kylechoo333/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 # Google Data Analytics Capstone: Cyclistic Case Study
-This is my documentation of a capstone project from https://www.coursera.org/learn/google-data-analytics-capstone
+This is the documentation of my capstone project from https://www.coursera.org/learn/google-data-analytics-capstone

 ## Executive Summary